-- The GMP part of your pension (applicable for benefits earned between April 1988 and April 1997), if any, is guaranteed to increase each year by the rise in the Consumer Prices Index measured each September. - Pension built up prior to 31 March 2016 in excess of the GMP will increase by the lower of 5% or the rise in the Consumer Prices Index and for pension built up after 1 April 2016 the increase will be the lower of 2.5% or the rise in CPI.
-This increase is paid by the Scheme.
+- The GMP part of your pension (applicable for benefits earned between April 1988 and April 1997), if any, is guaranteed to increase each year by the rise in the Consumer Prices Index up to a maximum of 3%.
+CPI is measured each September. - Pension built up prior to 31 March 2016 in excess of the GMP will increase by the lower of 5% or the rise in the Consumer Prices Index (CPI) - Pension built up after 1 April 2016 will increase by the lower of 2.5% or the rise in the Consumer Prices Index (CPI)